RealWagmi/anon-integration-guide/projects/beets-dex/README.md

 # Beets DEX - Swap efficiently on Sonic

-Beets DEX allows you to swap instantly hundreds of tokens, leveraging Sonic Chain ultrafast transaction speed and Balancer revolutionary architecture.
+Beets DEX is a decentralized exchange that allows you to swap tokens and earn yield on Sonic Chain, leveraging Balancer's revolutionary architecture for capital-efficient trading.

 ## Supported Networks